dougwig/spec-temp/neutron-flavor-framework-templates.rst

 The Flavor Framework spec introduces a static framework for creating different feature levels for a service.
-This proposal adds the ability to have the objects being created for the service influence the flavor's behavior.
+This proposal adds the ability to have the objects being created for the service, influence the flavor's behavior.

 Problem Description
 ===================